lukas362/Terraform-Azure-Vnet-Peering/README.md

 - DMZ-style network segmentation (by only allowing VNet A to communicate to the internet and restricting VNet B to only communicate with VNet A)

 ## Commands
-- terraform apply - to create the resource on Azure (thing I wanna create)
+- terraform apply - to create the resource on Azure

 - terraform destroy - will destroy the resources on Azure